sfc-gh-dwilczak/tutorials/docs/snowflake/jupyter/model.md

     ```sql
     use warehouse scientist;

-    -- Train the model and save it to our stage(folder) we created during setup.
+    -- Train the model and save it to our model stage we created during setup.
     call science.linear.train();

     ```